paquiteau/pynufft/README.md

 >>> y = A2.forward(x)
 ```

-### Using NUDFT_cupy and NUDFT (double precision)
+### Using NUDFT_cupy and NUDFT (double precision, experimental)

 Some users ask for double precision.
-So NUDFT and NUDFT_cupy are offered.
+NUDFT and NUDFT_cupy are offered.
 Speedup is dependent on cupy and GPU.